jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 What's keeping you from staying there (in a state of passionate work) longer Laziness and Initiative for me
-Business, poor scheduling, unawareness how many people are unhappy because the didn't know heaven was found in good work "There's no better place on earth, than the road that leads to heaven"
+Business, poor scheduling, unawareness how many people are unhappy because they didn't know heaven was found in good work "There's no better place on earth, than the road that leads to heaven"

 Aaron Jackson rolled around on the floor.
 Beth Grose sang silly chemistry songs.
 Sue Grey whispered rhetorical questions.
+Caleb Woods advocated for shortcutting single keystrokes.
+These actions and passions they represent may seem silly and unrelatable.
+I